15 Alluring Places To Visit Near Marine Drive: Mumbai’s Most Iconic Landmark

 Photo: Nichalp / Wikimedia Commons

 For a more peaceful experience, the Hanging Gardens, located atop Malabar Hill, offer stunning views of the Arabian Sea and Marine Drive from a distance.
 This lush green park is one of the most serene places to see near Marine Drive, perfect for a morning or evening stroll.
 The beautifully manicured gardens, shaped hedges, and vibrant flowers make this spot a delightful getaway from the city’s hustle and bustle.
-If you’re visiting with kids, they’ll love the animal-shaped topiary, and the garden also has several benches where you can sit and relax, soaking in the cool breeze and panoramic views.
+If you’re visiting with kids, they’ll love the animal-shaped topiary.
+The garden, one of the serene tourist places near Marine Drive, allows you to soak in the cool breeze and panoramic views.

 5. Mani Bhavan